clojure-emacs/cider/README.md

 ## Extensions

-There are a couple of nrepl.el extensions that add some extra functionality to it:
+There are a couple of CIDER extensions that add some extra functionality to it:

 * [nrepl-tracing](https://github.com/clojure-emacs/nrepl-tracing) adds basic tracing support
 * [nrepl-decompile](https://github.com/clojure-emacs/nrepl-decompile) adds some Java bytecode decompilation commands